dask/distributed/docs/source/worker.rst

 .. code-block:: yaml

+   distributed:
+     worker:
        # Fractions of worker memory at which we take action to avoid memory blowup
        # Set any of the lower three values to False to turn off the behavior entirely
        memory:
          target: 0.60  # target fraction to stay below
          spill: 0.70  # fraction at which we spill to disk
          pause: 0.80  # fraction at which we pause worker threads
          terminate: 0.95  # fraction at which we terminate the worker

 Spill data to Disk